orion-project/beam-inspector/bin/help/export_plot.md

 ![Screenshot](./img/export_plot.png)

 The dialog allows for specifying the exact **Width** and **Height** of the target image, the beam view will be re-plotted into that size without bitmap scaling artifacts.

-If the **Proportional** flag is checked, then when you change a width or height, the other side will be adjusted accordingly to receive the same relative change.
+When you change a width or height, the other side will be adjusted accordingly to receive the same relative change

 The **Scale** defines the plotting scale factor.
 For example, when you set `Width=600` and `Scale=1` you get an image of 600px width like if you have resized the window to that width.